AndersBNielsen/65uino/docs/getting-started/README.md

 ## The Software

 Before you can play with the board you need to build the ROM.
 For this the first order of business is to setup the development toolchain in your computer.
-All the software is available in multiple platfrom so it does not matter if you use Mac, Linux or Windows.
+All the software is available on multiple platfrom so it does not matter if you use Mac, Linux or Windows.

 ### Development Toolchain